violeta8/Programming-Paradigms/README.md

   ...
 ```

-Go files can be build as follows:
+Go files can be built as follows:

 ```
 $> go build hello.go